From PCLinuxOShelp Knowledge Base

 Default kernel in PCLinuxOS

-Kernel used by default in the most recent .iso of PCLinuxOS 2016.06 is 4.4.11.
-You can find out which kernel is running in your system by typing uname -r in Konsole.
+You can find out which kernel is running in your system by typing uname -r in a terminal window.

-As development of Linux kernel proceeds, new versions keep on getting released.
+As development of Linux kernel proceeds new versions are released.
 Newer versions generally mean better hardware support and may be more responsive.
-If all of your hardware works with the existing kernel you may not need to get a new one in general.
+If all of your hardware works with the existing kernel you may not need to change it.
 However sometimes other major software components (e.g. drivers or Xorg) may require a minimum kernel version in order to work properly.
 When this happens an announcement is made in the forum instructing users to update their kernel.

 Installing a different kernel

 It is important to note that the kernel is never updated as part of the the normal apt/Synaptic update process.
 This is because updating implies removal of the previous version.
 This would be bad news if the new kernel is not suitable for YOUR hardware!
 Instead, new kernels are added to the system (much like installing a new application).
-The new kernel becomes the default for the next boot but the previous version is kept in case of problems.
+The new kernel is added to the boot menu so you can select it when the system boots.

 - Once Synaptic has finished you need to reboot to use the new kernel.

-- The first time you reboot after a new kernel it will take longer to boot because various modules need to be rebuilt to work with the new kernel.
+- IMPORTANT!
+The first time you reboot after a new kernel it can take much longer to boot because various modules (e.g NVIDIA graphics drivers, Broadcom wireless drivers etc.) need to be rebuilt to work with the new kernel.
 You can monitor this process by pressing escape to dismiss the splash screen.
-Subsequent reboots / startups will be normal.
+Subsequent reboots will be normal.

-- Older kernel is still installed and is available as a choice in the GRUB menu.
+- In case of problems the older kernel is still installed and is available as a choice in the GRUB menu.

 Reasons to do a kernel update / change